Subscribe to the Newsletter

-If you are new to acupuncture and Chinese medicine, the ancient rules about how to choose, cook and eat food in order to stay well, may seem very strange.
+If you are new to acupuncture and Chinese medicine, the ancient rules about how to to stay well with food may seem very strange.
 But people find they work.

 Chinese herbal medicine is an extension of nutrition, and probably grew out of kitchen medicine, an awareness of how herbs used in cooking changed people’s metabolism.

-You could say that the kind of medications you get from your doctor, many of which are still based on the active ingredients of herbs, are like concentrated herbs.
+You could say that medications you get from your doctor, many based on active ingredients from herbs, are like concentrated herbs.
 Herbs, on the other hand, are like concentrated foods in their effect.
-But herbs aren't nutritious, any more than medications from your doctor: food is nutritious!
+But herbs aren’t nutritious, any more than are medications from your doctor.
+It is food that is nutritious!

 When you visit an acupuncturist he or she may ask about your diet and make suggestions that help you stay well.

-What is called 'Traditional Chinese Medicine' (TCM) is an elegant, coherent and complete system of medicine capable of explaining and treating diseases of great complexity.
+What we call ‘Traditional Chinese Medicine’ is an elegant, coherent and complete system of medicine.
+It can explain and treat diseases of great complexity.

 For many, TCM and its philosophy is as much a way of life, with links to daoism and shamanism.

-And how does acupuncture work became an important part of what they discovered.
+How acupuncture works became an important part of what they discovered.